swkeever/skies.dev/content/clean-code/index.md

 [create a template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) so that you don’t have to worry about setting it up each time.

-### The Tools I Like
+### Tools I Like

-Here are some linting tools I like to use in greenfield projects:
+The linters I like to use in greenfield projects are as follows:

 - For **C/C++**, [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/).
 - For **Java**, I like IntelliJ's ability to